cinemascience/cinema_movie/README.md

 The control parameters are given as options on the command line:

 ```
-    path:   Set input path to Cinema datbase (default: ./data)
-    cdb:    Set input Cinema database name (default: example_data.cdb)
+  cdb:    Set input path and Cinema database name (default: ./data/example_data.cdb)
-    frames: Set input csv file name to choose views in the movie; assumes ./ path (default: frames.csv)
+  frames: Set input csv file name to choose views in the movie; assumes path is cdb (default: ./data/example_data.cdb/frames.csv)
   FILE:   Set the image column used from the CDB (default: FILE)
   fps:    Set the frame rate for the movie (default: 5 fps)
+  opath:  Set/creates path to output movie (default: ./)
   movie:  Set output movie name (default: cinema.mp4)

 ```

 There are error checks on the path, the Cinema database name, the frames.csv file and to verify the columns that will be used in the movie.
+If the output movie path does not exist, it will be created.
 If there are no images found that satisfy the requested movie parameters, a warning message will print.

 ## Usage